 As a transfer student at the California State University, you’ll have access to exceptional opportunities to find your passion and purpose.
 Every one of our 4,000-plus programs delivers a high-value degree that will help take you where you want to go.

-82% of CSU students earning an undergraduate degree receive
+More than 80% of CSU students earning an undergraduate degree receive

 financial aid, and 56% graduate with zero loan debt.